-Frost & Sullivan Names Aquasana, Inc. North American Company of the Year for Residential Water Treatment
+Frost & Sullivan Names Aquasana North American Company of the Year

-Frost & Sullivan Acclaims the Water Filtration Company’s Customer-focused Innovation and Exponential Growth in the Residential Water Treatment Market
+Frost & Sullivan Acclaims Aquasana’s Customer-focused Innovation and Exponential Growth in the Residential Water Treatment Market.

 SANTA CLARA, Calif. — February 7, 2017 — Based on its recent analysis of the residential water treatment market, Frost & Sullivan recognizes Aquasana, Inc., an A. O. Smith Corporation company (NYSE-AOS), with the 2016 North American Company of the Year Award for its commitment to customer value, strategic and proven solutions, and exceptional quality.
 Aquasana blazed a trail in the water treatment category and tripled the size of its business over the last six years, far outpacing the industry average.
 The company leverages an innovative product portfolio, a customer-driven approach, a unique business model, and its recent partnership with global water treatment leader A. O. Smith to provide robust, reliable, and best-in-class water filtration solutions.